FezFamiliar/shamir-s-secret-sharing-scheme/README.md

 Ultimately, any ```k``` points from the abovely generated set of ```n``` points will reconstruct the secret ```832752```, using [interpolation](https://en.wikipedia.org/wiki/Curve_fitting)
 Observation: if ```n == k``` then every piece of the secret is required to reconstruct the original secret.

-## Original Paper
-The original paper written by Adi Shamir in 1979 can be found [here.](http://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf)
 ## Documentation

 The program accepts 3  simple arguments, ```-s, --secret``` ```-n, --shares``` and ```-k, --threshold```